agileproducts/statistics-for-project-management/1-proportions-percentages.md

 Were we to scale everything back by a factor of ten and send out 1000 emails with open counts of '72', '69' and '65' then we should not quote the CTR to the same precision - we’d be back in a situation where the random action of just a handful of individuals impacted the result.
 Here we would have to say the rate was a uniform 7%.
 At the other end of the spectrum if we sent out an email to one million people then it would be silly to quote the CTR to the nearest 0.0001%, as again these digits while significant would not be effective.
 Here the style-guide standby of two decimal places would probably suffice.

-If the numbers are samples of a large population then the level of precision to which they can be quoted becomes a matter of statistics, for which see [chapter 3](../chapter-3/index.html).
+If the numbers are samples of a larger population then the level of precision to which they can be quoted becomes a matter of statistics, for which see [chapter 3](../chapter-3/index.html).

 ## Relative vs absolute difference